7 time-saving hacks for life in the Netherlands

 The solution?
 Handy-dandy Dutch public transport apps. 🪄

-Save yourself a lot of waiting around by using the most up to date public transport apps.
-Image: Unsplash
+Save yourself a lot of time by keeping up with real-time public transport updates.
+Image: Depositphotos

 Unlike trains, buses, and trams, apps like 9292 or NS Travel Planner are very reliable.
 They give real-time updates on your bus, train, or tram, with information on delays, cancellations, and alternative routes.
 They also often pick up issues that aren’t flagged by Google Maps.